Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Introduction

-\item The presumption that the rate obtained in (i) is optimal is \textit{fallacy}.
-It is shown here that for any $\delta>0$, an algorithm can be designed to achieve $\| \ODEstate_t - \theta^\ocp\|^2 = O(t^{-4+\delta})$. \end{romannum} Theory and algorithms are developed for general root finding problems.
 The theory is refined in the context of gradient free-optimization, and the general theory is illustrated through numerical examples in this setting.

 While theory is developed in continuous time, simulation studies using Euler approximations are consistent with theory.
 The plots shown in \Cref{fig:comp_rho_ROC} are based on a two-dimensional example, whose details can be found in \Cref{s:QSA_intro}.
 The change of notation is also explained there: $(2\rho)^2 =4-\delta$, where $\rho$ is a design parameter subject to $\rho<1$.
-In this example $\barY\neq0$ so that Polyak-Ruppert averaging fails (see \eqref{e:PRtheta}).
-The Forward-backward algorithm is a new algorithm introduced in this paper, that achieves the $ O(t^{-4+\delta})$ convergence rate.
-The plots on the right hand side of \Cref{fig:comp_rho_ROC} show that $n^{4-\delta} \| \theta_n- \theta^\ocp\|^2$ is bounded in the three experiments shown, where $\theta_n$ denotes the Euler approximation at iteration $n$.
-Standard theory from Quasi-Monte Carlo (QMC) would predict a root mean square convergence rate of $O(\log(n)^d/n)$ for QSA in discrete time, since QMC is a special case (see \cite[Section 9.3]{asmgly07}).
-It is shown in the present paper that it is possible to obtain $O(n^{-1})$ convergence rate for QMC in discrete time---potentially $ O(n^{-\sqrt{4-\delta} })$---subject to a smoothness condition on the function of $\bfqsaprobe$ and careful design of the probing signal. \textit{The main results of this paper hinge on these new bounds for QMC.}
+The forward-backward algorithm is a new algorithm introduced in this paper, that achieves the $ O(t^{-4+\delta})$ convergence rate; we find in these experiments that the same rates hold for the Euler approximation.
+Polyak-Ruppert averaging \eqref{e:PR_def} cannot obtain this fast rate of convergence, because the frequencies used in this experiment violate a critical assumption in \Cref{t:Couple_main}.